It’s a cultural trope to “want what you can’t have,” but it’s also a principle based on decades of psychological research.

 6. Ralph Lauren

-Ralph Lauren offers pre-order options for Olympic clothing.
+Ralph Lauren always offers pre-order options for the USA Olympics team.
+You can get outfits prior to the Opening and Closing Ceremonies.
 Get it prior to the Closing Ceremonies!

 7. Badgers Sweet Sixteen

 I’m a big fan of the Badgers.
 Sports in general.
 And, in sports, there are so many events that are unique—Super Bowl wins, epic comebacks, etc. So with every opportunity for a “limited-time offer,” you see some great scarcity at play.

 My favorite example?
 Obviously, it’s “sad Billy Murray” from when Wisconsin beat Xavier to make it to the Sweet Sixteen:

 Bumble is a dating app that has always baked in a level of scarcity.
 They originally had a countdown timer of one day.
 (Women had that amount of time to start a conversation with their match, or the match disappeared.)

 They’ve added another element of scarcity to even the playing field.
 Now guys have 24 hours to respond, too.
 Game on.